4 Marines killed in helicopter crash in California

 Practicing desert landings is a routine part of training, said Capt.
 Morgan Frazer with the 3rd Marine Aircraft Wing.

 "We're supposed to practice landing in austere environments," Frazer said.
-"We're not always going to have formal runways to land on so that's part of the training."
+"It allows them to practice landing with reduced visibilities because of the dust that gets blown up from the rotor."

+Such landings also require extremely good communication among a team, since some crew members might not be able to see anything at all, she said.

-The cause of the crash is under investigation and could take months to determine, she said.
+The cause of the crash is under investigation and could take months to determine.

 Weather doesn't appear to be a factor.